 The human-centered design process is a long-proven process for innovative thinking.
 I’ve noticed that many people seem to think that this process is only for product designers, but that’s a little like saying that knives are only for professional chefs.
 Although designers may have put labels to various steps and started teaching this process in a more structured way, they didn’t create this way of thinking, and I think you’ll find that it can be a helpful process for anyone who wishes to be more innovative.

-The steps of the human-centered design process are observation, ideation, rapid prototyping, user feedback, iteration, and implementation.
+The steps of the human-centered design process are need finding, ideation, rapid prototyping, user feedback, iteration, and implementation.
 If you google the human-centered design process, you might come across charts showing that this is a cyclical process, like the one here:

 Having worked through this process many times, I’d argue that this chart would be a more accurate representation: